Build educator capacity and cultivate dynamic classrooms

 Teacher Confidence in Explaining the Importance of Participation in the Political Process and Government

 This is where iCivics can support you.
-Our team’s coaching—paired with our best-in-class curriculum—can save your educators time, build capacity, and positively impact student outcomes in your district.
+Our team’s coaching—paired with our best-in-class curriculum—can save your educators time, build their capacity, positively impact student outcomes in your district, and enhance your district’s professional development support.

 Together, we will build the best pathway forward.